COSC3020/tsp-held-karp-CollinDavis03/README.md

 ## Answer

 ## Sources
 I looked at tlaceby repo after I wrote all my code because my return values were passing all the tests except for the 13-value one.
-I had return FST(1, 0) at the end of my code because I had messed up the MTL function and needed to change it up a bit before I finalized it.
+I had to return FST(1, 0) at the end of my code because I had messed up the MTL function and needed to change it a bit before I finalized it.
 I had to change the names I was calling.
-I had unvisisted in there instead
+I had unvisistedCity in there instead of startCity.
+Once I changed that after looking at tlaceby repo and realized that I had the wrong variable in there, I changed the return value to MTL it passed the test.
+I did not borrow any code from this repo.
+I looked over the repo and studied how all the functions and variables interacted.

 ## Plagarism Statement
+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”